-Document: Unless the context otherwise requires, document includes any announcement, advertisement or document issued or published by any party to an offer or possible offer in connection with such offer or possible offer.
+Document: Unless the context otherwise requires, document includes any announcement, advertisement or document issued or published by any party to an offer or possible offer in connection with such offer or possible offer, other than documents which are required to be put on display for inspection under Notes 1 and 2 to Rule 8 of the Takeovers Code.
 For this purpose, parties to an offer or possible offer include all offerors, the offeree company, shareholders of an offeror or the offeree company and any persons acting in concert with any of them.
 Document also includes any announcement, advertisement or document issued or published by any person in connection with a transaction:-

-- (1) where a ruling is sought that no offer obligation arises; - (2) which is stated to be conditional on no such offer obligation arising; or - (3) which is stated to be conditional on a ruling being given that no such offer obligation arises.
+- (1) where a ruling is sought that no offer obligation arises; - (2) which is stated to be conditional on no such offer obligation arising; or

+(3) which is stated to be conditional on a ruling being given that no such offer obligation arises.